conmaol/maglocunus/LLMs/intro_to_LLMs.md

 - This reward model is then used to optimise the pre-trained fine-tune LLM, using the **Proximal Policy Optimisation** (PPO) algorithm.
 - You end up with a LLM like GPT-4, which is much better at following the user’s instructions.

-LLM components

-1. Transformer arcihtecture (simplified)

-Two main components: encoder; decoder

-tasks of each
+§9.
+The transformer architecture underlying all LLMs has two main kinds of component –
+- **Encoders** accept natural language input and gradually build up a full internal understanding of the different aspects of this input text.

-the encoder takes NL input text and encodes it into some kind of internal representation
+- **Decoders** generate natural language output text from some kind of internal representation

-the decoder take the internal representation and decodes it into NL output text

-actually six encoders (encoding layers) and six decoders, focussing on different parts of the input text.

-Each encoding layer feeds into the next, allowing a full understanding of the input text to be built up one ;evel at a time.

-The output of the last encoding layer feeds into each of the different decoder layers.

-Each of the two main components can be used independently:

-encoder + decoder tasks = translation, summarisation etc.
+§10.
+Examples of LLM tasks –

-encoder only tasks - sentence classification (eg. Is a moviw review positive or negative?)
+- **encoder-only** – sentence classification (eg. deciding if a film review is positive or negative)

-Bidirectional Encoder Representations from Transformers
+- **decoder-only** – text generation
+- **encoder + decoder** – translation, summarisation